 JOHN COLLINS, Chair

 The United States Air Force Reserve Officer Training Corps (AFROTC) program provides leadership and Air Force-specific training to students pursuing a career as an officer in the United States Air Force.
 The AFROTC program is open to students looking for a challenging career and the opportunity to support and defend the constitution of the United States.
 AFROTC is more than just a department in the College of Arts and Sciences; it is a professional organization designed to provide students growth, development, and leadership opportunities beyond the classroom.
-Cadets learn and develop these skills through hands-on experience both inside and outside of the traditional classroom setting.
+Cadets learn and develop these skills through hands-on experiences both inside and outside the traditional classroom setting.

 The Air Force ROTC Program